Crispy Carrot Fries that Rival Regular Fries

 • If you prefer a crispier carrot fry, the best thing you can do is to use the cornstarch method I used.
 Similar to baking traditional french fries, the cornstarch soaks up any moisture from the veggie to keep it crispy.

-• Cutting even-sized carrots is important for even cooking.
+• Cut even-sized carrots for even cooking.

 What to Serve with Carrot Fries

-• Carrot fries make the perfect healthy side dish for your favorite burger or veggie burger.
+• Carrot fries make the perfect healthy side dish for your favorite grilled burger or veggie burger.
 Or swap out the sweet potato fries on this burger bowl.

 • Top them with crumbled feta cheese and fresh parsley.